 What can I add instead of mushrooms?

-In summer, when there are no mushrooms, I prepare cherry tomatoes in the air fryer: I cut them in half and place them in the basket with the cut side up on a piece of parchment paper, add a little salt, garlic powder, and oregano, and cook them at 356°F for about 15 minutes.
-It’s like confit tomatoes but without using oil: they turn out delicious all the same and are delightful added to this pasta dish!
+In summer, when mushrooms aren’t available, I make cherry tomatoes in the air fryer: I cut them in half and put them in the basket cut-side up on a piece of parchment paper, add a bit of salt, garlic powder and oregano and cook them at 356°F (180°C) for about 15 minutes.
+Like confit cherry tomatoes but without using oil: they come out great and are delicious added on top of this pasta dish!